Paleo Turkey Meatballs (keto with egg-free option)

 Directions

 In a bowl, add turkey, sausage, chopped onion, garlic, bread crumbs (or almond flour), basil, parsley, whisked egg, salt, and pepper.
-Mix them together by hand until just combined, taking care to not over mix.
-Make 15 meatballs approximately 1½ inches in size.
+Mix.
+Make meatballs.

 How to Freeze